Responsible Conduct of Research (RCR) Education

 Choose the Responsible Conduct of Research module most appropriate to the type of research you conduct (undergraduate, biomedical, social and behavioral, physical science, humanities, administrators, or engineering).

 The course may take a few hours to complete but can be done over a period of time.
 When you complete the course, CITI will e-mail your completion record to the CMU Office of Research Integrity and Compliance.
 You may want to print a copy of the Completion Certificate for your records

 RCR Brown Bag Sessions at CMU

 The CMU Office of Research Integrity and Compliance office is sponsoring an education program titled "Responsible Conduct of Research Brown Bag Sessions."
 The sessions are intended to provide participants with an introduction to the topics typically included in RCR curriculum.
 The sessions are part lecture and part discussion of case studies.
 Group discussion is intended to help participants understand the complexity of these issues.

-Registration for the spring 2015 RCR Seminar Series is required.
+Registration for the fall 2015 RCR Brown Bag sessions is required.
 Interested individuals may register for a single session or multiple sessions.
 If you have questions about RCR education, contact the Office of Research Integrity and Compliance at 412-268-7166.

 Topic and Presenter